A VEGAN THANKSGIVING TO REMEMBER

 6 medium beets

-- Peel the beets and slice them about 1/4-inch thick.
+2. Peel the beets and slice them about 1/4-inch (.5 cm) thick.
 Cut them into bite-size chunks and put them into a large mixing bowl.

-- Add the canola oil and toss to coat the beets evenly.
-Add 1 1/2 tablespoons of pomegranate syrup and toss well.
-Transfer the beets to the baking dish and roast in the preheated 375 F (Gas Mark 5) oven for about 25 to 35 minutes until they are fork tender.
-Remove from the oven and add more of the pomegranate syrup to taste and toss well.
+3. Add the canola oil and toss to coat the beets evenly.
+Add 2 tablespoons of the pomegranate syrup and salt and toss well.
+Transfer the beets to the baking dish and roast, uncovered, in the preheated oven for about 25 to 35 minutes, or until they are fork tender.
+Remove from the oven and add up to 2 tablespoons pomegranate syrup, if desired, and toss well.
 Serve warm or chilled in an attractive serving bowl.
-Makes about 6 servings.

 No matter how delicious and succulent the entrée, a stunning dessert frequently receives the standing ovation.
 While guests sometimes need coaxing to come to the table for the meal, they practically race to be seated for the sweet finish.
 Breaking away from the traditional pumpkin pie with its calorie dense crust this dessert falls somewhere between a feather-light mousse and a creamy, rich quiche.
 On the lighter side, but not light on flavor, the lusciously sweet, spice-laden pumpkin treat is garnished with dried cranberries and topped with tangy Lemon Ginger Sauce.